Can 2 billion people be wrong?

 Wedding, is making an Indian-infused take on Vanity Fair, with Reese

 Witherspoon as Becky Sharp.
-And Nair has a three-film slate for her
+And Nair has a three-film slate for

 company, International Bhenji Brigade, financed by an Indian